ManneN1/OmniBar-MoP/README.md

 # OmniBar - MoP
 OmniBar is an _extremely lightweight_ addon that tracks enemy cooldowns. **Now for MoP!**

+Note: Rename the folder to OmniBar instead of OmniBar-MoP-master.
+Otherwise it won't work!

 ![OmniBar](http://i.imgur.com/p9DjSOh.png)

 [Open a ticket to report any issues](https://github.com/ManneN1/OmniBar-MoP/issues)

 [Submit a pull request](https://github.com/ManneN1/OmniBar-MoP/pulls)

 ## Features
 OmniBar is easily customizable, and has a rich feature set.